jenskeiner/lintr/docs/project_plan.md

 4. For plugin systems (like rules and rule sets), separate the discovery mechanism (Rule Manager) from the implementation (concrete rules).
 This allows for better extensibility and testing.

 ### Configuration
-5. When using `pydantic_settings` with environment variables:
+1. When using `pydantic_settings` with environment variables:
    - Use `json_schema_extra={"env": [...]}` instead of `env=...` to specify environment variable names (deprecated in Pydantic V2).
    - Set `env_vars_override_env_file=True` to ensure environment variables take precedence over `.env` file.
    - Use `env_nested_delimiter="__"` to support nested configuration via environment variables.

+### GitHub API Interaction
+1. When writing rules that interact with the GitHub API:
+   - Always handle `GithubException` to provide meaningful error messages.
+   - Be careful with mock objects in tests, they may behave differently from real API responses.
+   - Use type checks to ensure API responses match expected types.

 ## Future Scope (only for context, not a goal of current implementation)
 - Support for organization-wide rules.